Suddhaswatta/Todo-Single-Observable/README.md

 ## Code Setup

 Run `npm install` for a installing the depencies from `package.json`.<br>
 Then run `npm ci` command to install dependencies from `package.lock.json` .
-This command automatically sets up the application<br>
+This command automatically sets up the application.<br>